FOR THE BOLD

 Travel Arrangements - Saturday Visitors

-All Saturday visitors need to be dropped to Stubbers Adventure Centre by 8:30am on Saturday 2nd July.
+If you child is joining us just for the day on Saturday, please drop them off at Stubbers at 9am.
 On arrival, park in the large short stay car park by the lake at the end of the driveway, then walk towards the large event field you will have passed on your left as you drove on to the site (surrounded by a green fence).
 Cross the wooden bridge and follow the signs to the 'Information' area in the first marquee you see - RBF staff will meet you son/daughter there.

 Friday PM: The festival starts with a ‘Big Picnic’ so young people should bring along a “packed dinner”.